suneecat/soft404/README.md

 This file is from the CC-MAIN-2023-40 crawl.
 These urls are in file CC-MAIN-20230921073711-20230921103711-00000-warc-wat-http_sites.dat.

-The first 1000 of these urls have been processed with 3 different scripts and the results have been compard.
+The first 1000 of these urls have been processed with 3 different scripts and the results have been compared.
-get_response_status.py uses the python requests library to determine the url response status code (200, 404, or other).
+1.) get_response_status.py uses the python requests library to determine the url response status code (200, 404, or other).
-bert_list_predict.py uses the bert model to predict wheter a url is type 200 or 404.
+2.) bert_list_predict.py uses the bert model to predict wheter a url is type 200 or 404.
-Catboost_predict_psl2.py uses the catboost model to predict whether a url is type 300 or 404.
+3.)
+Catboost_predict_psl2.py uses the catboost model to predict whether a url is type 200 or 404.

 Comparison of the results from the 3 different scripts is provided in libreoffice file resp_summary_all.ods.
 The table from the ods file provided in the image below.